 No rope handy?
 Use your belt or a towel to strike, choke or tie up your opponent.

 No ninja stars?
-Throw your keys, coins or dirt into an opponents eyes.
+Throw your keys or coins into an opponents eyes.

 No shield?
 Use a cooking pot or even cover your arm with clothing to protect from sharp weapon attacks.